qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Single-Flux-Tunable-Transmon/Use Case 3 - Ma Lab - Parametric Drive iSWAP/README.md

 ### 2.1 Experimental set-up

 The schematic of the device is presented below.
 Each qubit is equipped with a readout resonator.
 The XY control of the qubits is facilitated through the readout line.
 The qubits are interconnected via a co-planar-waveguide (CPW).
 The subsequent results detail the energy exchange between a qubit and the CPW coupler.
 For the resonator readout and XY control, the OPX's analog outputs are linked to IQ mixers.
 Both RF signals, corresponding to the resonator and the qubit, are merged prior to entering the dilution refrigerator with a power combiner.
 To realize the red-sideband transition, users can directly connect the OPX analog outputs to the flux line.
-However, for the blue-sideband transition, which occurs at GHz frequencies, it's necessary to drive the transition through a Mixer.
+However, for the blue-sideband transition, which occurs at GHz frequencies, it's necessary to up-convert the OPX intermediate frequency with an IQ mixer before connecting to the flux line.

 ![device_and_OPX_schematic](device_and_OPX_schematic.png)